 - Classic Military Time doesn’t use a colon between hours and minutes

-And that’s all!
+This is all you need to know to be able to read this time format properly.
 If you are still interested in topics related to Military Time feel free to visit other articles in the categories below: